verbb/consume/docs/feature-tour/clients.md

 ## OAuth Client
 Similarly, an OAuth Client will provide the same thing - providing you a [Guzzle](https://docs.guzzlephp.org/en/stable/) client that's bootstrapped with all the authentication that goes with OAuth without you having to worry about it.

-You can either pick from one of the 80+ natively supported providers, or create your own **Generic** client.
+You can either pick from a supported provider, or create your own **Generic** client.

 A **Generic** client will require: